cymcymcymcym/3D_Gomoku/README.docker.md

 - **Frontend build issues**: If you're having trouble building the frontend with Docker, build it locally first with `npm run build` and then use the simplified frontend Dockerfile.

+- **Frontend can't connect to backend**: The application has been updated to use Nginx for proxying API requests.
+All API calls now go through the same domain/port as the frontend (port 80), which eliminates cross-origin issues.

 ## Notes

 - The AI model weights are included in the backend container